herasrobert/icu5e/README.md

 <h1>icu5e</h1>

-A module for <a href="https://foundryvtt.com/">FoundryVTT</a> that lets you draw fog of war manually.
+A module for <a href="https://foundryvtt.com/">FoundryVTT</a> that lets you use Passive Perception and Active Perception checks to reveal hidden enemy tokens.

 <h2>Purpose</h2>